 Make sure that your university has a bilateral agreement with FCH BUT and that you were nominated by your faculty coordinator.

 Semestral laboratory projects

 Projects have gradually become the most attractive opportunity for many international students.
 Laboratory projects (30 ECTS / semester) focused on various areas of research are taught in English and offer the student to hone their laboratory skills in smaller groups and come up with their own research results.
 We offer them in both semesters, and they are available for both the bachelor’s and master’s degree students.
 For further details, do not hesitate to contact our coordinator.

-Students are offered a number of theoretical courses and laboratory classes taught in English.
-Due to a smaller number of international students, some theoretical courses might take the form of individual consultations (= no lectures).
+Students are offered a number of theoretical courses and laboratory classes with English as a language of instruction.
+Due to a smaller number of international students, some theoretical courses might take the form of individual consultations (= no scheduled lectures).
 Exchange students may also choose to study various courses offered by other faculties of BUT.
 The majority (approx. 70%) of courses/credits in your Learning Agreement must be from the Faculty of Chemistry.

 Make sure that you are nominated by your home institution prior to the start of the application process.